Ohio Amish Country: Holmes County

 Ohio's largest settlement is centered around Holmes County and in 2021 included an estimated 37,770 children and adults, the second largest in the world after the population of 41,000 centered around Lancaster County, Pennsylvania.
 The Holmes County community includes multiple affiliations or orders and is the most highly-concentrated, diverse and complex of Amish settlements worldwide.
 The settlement includes eleven separate Amish affiliations.
 Four affiliations, the New Order Amish, Old Order Amish, Andy Weaver, and Swartzentruber, as of 2010 made up about 97% of church districts in the settlement, with the Old Order Amish the largest portion.
 The Swartzentruber Amish include three separate groups, the Swartzentruber-Andy Weaver (which is unrelated to the Andy Weaver group), Swartzentruber-Mose Miller, and Swartzentruber-Joe Troyer, each of which considers itself the true Swartzentruber.
 Other Amish groups include Stutzman-Troyer, Roman, Old Order Tobe, New Order Tobe, and New Order Christian Fellowship.
 There are multiple other populations of Anabaptists in the area, including Beachy Amish, Brethren, and Mennonite.

 The settlement stretches into the adjacent Ashland, Coshocton, Stark, Tuscarawas, and Wayne Counties.
 Holmes County itself has the highest concentration of Amish in any US county; the Amish make up half the county's population.
-In contrast, in Lancaster County the Amish represent about 7% of the county's population.
+In contrast, in Lancaster County, Pennsylvania, the Amish represent about 7% of the county's population.

 Holmes County has been projected to become the first in the US with a majority-Amish population.
 Amish in general have high birth rates; as of 2012 in Holmes County, the most conservative groups had both the highest birth rates and the highest retention rates of young adults deciding to be baptized into the order.